jdevelop/slackwiper/README.md

 # SlackWiper

-## THIS SOFTWARE IS PROVIDED AS IS, NEITHER AUTHOR NOR ANYONE ELSE ARE RESPONSIBLE FOR ANY DAMAGE THAT COULD BE CAUSED BY THIS SOFTWARE.
+## THIS SOFTWARE IS PROVIDED AS IS, NO WARRANTY, NO LIABILITY.
+NEITHER AUTHOR NOR ANYONE ELSE ARE RESPONSIBLE FOR ANY DAMAGE THAT COULD BE CAUSED BY THIS SOFTWARE.
 USE AT YOUR OWN RISK.

-Slack history wiper - remove your own messages from channels, private groups or group chats / private chats.
+Slack history wiper - remove your messages from channels, private groups or group chats / private chats.

 Keep only the history that is relevant.

 ## Use-cases

 - you want to remove all your messages but retain only ones for the last month from the specific channels.
+- retain messages option is disabled by a Slack Workspace administrator
-- you want to wipe out the entire history of your conversations in Slack team if you don't want to leave anything behind.
+- you want to wipe out the entire history of your conversations in Slack team

 ## Build